netenglabs/suzieq/README.md

 Suzieq data is focused on [Pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) Everything returned by the analysis engine is a dataframe.

 For now, all the analysis are in a CLI.

+We are just getting started with Suzieq.
+We believe that this is a great platform for observing and understanding your network.
+And we've written applications to demonstrate what is possible.
+Let us know your ideas on how to make things better.

 # Analysis
 Let's jump into what you can do with Suzieq